brightin/pottery/README.md

 ### 4. Repeat!

 Whenever strings change in the codebase, at will re-scan c.f. step 1.
 This will replace the old template file, ensuring changed strings are changed, and removed strings are removed.
 Then merge that new template file in the translation files from step 2.
 In Poedit you can achieve this by going to *Catalog -> Update from POT file*.
-When you save in Poedit you can also purge deleted strings from the po file via *Catalog -> Purge Deleted Translations*.
+After saving in Poedit you can also purge deleted strings from the po file via *Catalog -> Purge Deleted Translations*.
 You translation files are now in sync!

 ## Gettext features